 It’s the end of another year and of course this is a time that many of us reflect and think on the things that we did or did not do and determine our next step forward.
 So, I found myself looking back over my life and I found that from the perspective of being a sibling, there are 3 things in my life that I would have done differently.

-As we go into 2019, what are some things that you wish you had done differently and what steps do you plan to take in the new year?
-Let’s talk about them and I wish you all the best for 2019…may your dreams for you and your family come true!
+As we go into the new year, what are some things that you wish you had done differently and what steps do you plan to take going forward?
+Let’s talk about them and I wish you all the best for the new year…may your dreams for you and your family come true!